spatie/laravel-mailcoach-docs-old/docs/package/general/installation-and-setup.md

 By default you can only use the Mailcoach on a local environment.
 To use it in other environment you need to register an gate check.
 Head over to [the section on authorizing users](/docs/package/using-the-ui/authorizing-users) to learn more.

+## Specifying a timezone

+By default all dates in Mailcoach are in UTC.
+If you want to use another timezone, you can change the `timezone` setting in the `config/app.php` config file.

 ## Visit the UI

 After performing all these steps, you should be able to visit the Mailcoach UI at `/mailcoach`.